 Athflow.
 Skinimalism.
 Vibey lights.
-All trends that we said would be big in 2021.
+All trends that we said would go big in 2021.

-And they certainly were.
+And go big they did.
 Once again, our insights proved predictive.
 80% of the trends in our annual Pinterest Predicts report continued to climb throughout the year.1

 Trends on Pinterest take off faster

-Black Swan Data looked at how trends grow over time on Pinterest, compared to their database that tracks the rest of the Internet.
+Black Swan Data looked at how trends grow over time on Pinterest and compared it to their database that tracks the rest of the Internet.
 Pinterest trends grew much faster than trends spotted elsewhere on the Internet.
-In fact, Pinterest trends increased by about 56% in their first six months – while trends spotted elsewhere only grew by about 38% in that same time.
-2
+In fact, Pinterest trends increased by about 56% in their first six months – while trends spotted elsewhere only grew by about 38% in that same time.2

-Indexed searches for jalapeño pepper jam recipes grew by thirty times over six months once the trend picked up momentum1
+Indexed searches for jalapeño pepper jam recipes grew by thirty times over six months once the trend picked up momentum

 Dawn dives in